Blueshoe/djangocms-hubspot-blog/README.rst

 djangoCMS Hubspot Blog Integration
 ==================================

-- Management command to fetch Authors, Topics and Posts and store them in the database
+- Imported enitites: Authors, Topics and Posts are stored into the database
-- djangoCMS App to hook list and detail view into a page
+- djangoCMS App to hook views into the page (list, detail, topics-list, author-list)
+- Import can be triggered by multiple ways (management command, admin, call to the api module)

 Installation
 ==================================